openmls/openmls/traits/README.md

 - Signatures
 - HPKE

-### OpenMlsKeyStore
+### StorageProvider

-This [trait](./src/key_store.rs) defines a CRUD API for a key store that is used to store long-term key material from OpenMLS.
+This [trait](./src/storage.rs) defines a CRUD API for a key store that is used to store long-term key material from OpenMLS.

 ### OpenMlsCryptoProvider

 Additionally, there's a wrapper [trait](./src/traits.rs) defined that is expected to be passed into the public OpenMLS API.

 ## Types

 For interoperability this crate also defines a number of [types](./src/types.rs) and algorithm identifiers.